richafnu/Viva/Viva/glint/setup/custom-user-role.md

 ### Custom access to direct reports

-For direct reports to have custom access, they need to be identified by their "manager ID" and not "manager hierarchy."
-Using "manager hierarchy" can inadvertently lead to granting reporting access to unintended users and blocking reporting access from intended users.
+For direct reports to have custom access, they need to identify them by "manager ID" and not "manager hierarchy."
+Using "manager hierarchy" can grant access to unintended users and block reporting access from intended users.

 ### Custom Admin and Focus Area access

+> [!IMPORTANT]
+> Users with customized Admin access can only see employee data for populations of users that they have access to. <br><br>
+> For example, if a user has custom Admin access to Department = 'Sales' and 'Marketing,' they don't see Distribution Lists or users in People that have other Department values.

 Users can have Focus Areas and admin access customized.